dallinw/linkerd-helm-chart/README.md

 To do so you simple run `kubectl annotate namespace <created-namespace> "linkerd.io/inject=enabled"`

 Example: `kubectl annotate namespace services "linkerd.io/inject=enabled"`

+If you want to use the viz dashboard,

+`kubectl annotate namespace linkerd "linkerd.io/inject=enabled"`

+Then install the viz dashboard

+`helm install linkerd-viz linkerd/linkerd-viz`

+To port forward and view dashboard: `linkerd viz dashboard`

 #### Reference
 https://linkerd.io/2.12/features/proxy-injection/